OMNI-SLO-Monitoring/Prometheus-Alert-Converter/README.md

 ### Alert Rules

-The Prometheus Alert Rules (`rules.yml`) file has a "description" field.
+The Prometheus Alert Rules (`rules.yml`) file has a "description" key.
 In here the Alert-Converter requires you to have a JSON-String in the following format.

 ``` json
 {